-This casual-dining restaurant offers live music to entertain you, if your witty server doesn’t already.
-If you think you can sing, you might be asked to do a rendition of your favorite song.
+This casual-dining restaurant offers live music to entertain you if your witty server doesn’t already.
+If you think you can sing, you might be asked to do a rendition of your favourite song.
 Or, don’t be surprised if some other unsuspecting patron gets up and sings “Achy Breaky Heart” while line dancing, solo.

 Dick’s platters are stacked high with finger-food choices like beef ribs, roasted chicken and crab legs.
 You are encouraged to use your hands and get a little messy in this irreverent eatery.

-There is also plenty to drink including nine flavors of daiquiris to wash down finger foods like wings and chicken fingers.
+There is also plenty to drink including nine flavours of daiquiris to wash down finger foods like wings and chicken fingers.
 Dick’s cocktail glasses are deep and filled with massive volumes of concoctions.